ponylang/corral/doc/design.md

 - add : Adds one or more bundles to the corral.
   - At minimum the bundle location must be specified
-  - Version constraints may be specified; default is to just use `master@head`.
+  - Version constraints may be specified; default is to just use `main@head`.
   - Package list may be specified; default is to include all packages from the bundle.

 - remove : Removes one or more bundles from the corral.